wsczd11/Medieval-dynasty-UCFK/README.md

 1. Using your terminal create a folder using "git clone https://eng-git.canterbury.ac.nz/ence260-2020/group-205.git".
 2. Double click on the folder and open terminal.
 3. Both players will type "Make" into the terminal to compile the game and "Make program" after the compile has finish to play the game.
-4. LED Screen and Blue LED should light up on both boards and players showing "WELECOME TO MEDIEVAL DYNASTY, MOVIE NAVSWITCH TO START".
+4. LED Screen and Blue LED should light up on both boards and players showing `"WELCOME TO MEDIEVAL DYNASTY, MOVE NAVSWITCH TO START"`.
 5. Both players can move the nav switch to any direction to start the game.
 6. Using the nav switch, moving it left and right to select which option the player will go for.
 7. After both of the players have decide their selection, push up on the nav switch to lock in what you have selected, LED screen will turn off so your opponent can't see what you chose.